-Sarah Reynolds is an associate in Mayer Brown’s Chicago office and a member of the Litigation & Dispute Resolution practice.
+Sarah Reynolds is a partner in Mayer Brown’s Chicago office and a member of the Litigation & Dispute Resolution practice.
 She divides her dispute resolution practice among defending technology and internet-based companies in class and individual actions, environmental torts and international arbitration.

 Working to match case strategy with client goals, Sarah litigates complex commercial disputes for technology and internet-based businesses.
 Sarah’s technology-related litigation experience includes false advertising, digital media and advertising, e-commerce, breach of contract, user-generated content, antitrust, and shareholder and securities issues.